kynan/pdesoft2014/slides.md

 PyOP2 uses a number of simple primitives to describe unstructured meshes and data defined on them:
 * Set: abstractly defines class of entities, only know how big it is
-* Map: defines connectivity between elements of sets
+* Map: defines connectivity between elements of sets (mesh topology)
   * conceptually a "data parallel pointer"
   * lookup table: which entities of the target Set associated with an entitity of the source Set